fsdh-pfds/datahub-home/content/en/product/databricks.md

 ## Visual Studio Code Extension

-Using the Databricks VS Code extension, you can connect to a Databricks workspace from within VS Code.
+Using the Databricks Visual Studio Code extension, you can connect to a Databricks workspace from within Visual Studio Code.
 This allows you to:

-* Write your code locally in VS Code and run it remotely on a Databricks cluster to leverage cloud computing.
+* Write your code locally in Visual Studio Code and run it remotely on a Databricks cluster to leverage cloud computing.
-* Run SQL queries on a Databricks cluster and see the results locally in VS Code.
+* Run SQL queries on a Databricks cluster and see the results locally in Visual Studio Code.
 * Manage your Databricks clusters.

 ## Google APIs and Services